btalastas/dns-client/btalasta-dns-client/README.txt

 Before you run-
-Install the python library "dnslib" by running the command in your terminal: pip install dnslib
+    Install the python library "dnslib" by running the command in your terminal: pip install dnslib To view more information about this library go to the following link: https://pypi.org/project/dnslib/

 Running DNS Client-
 To run the program issue the following command:
-    $ ./btal=dns-client.py <hostname>

-    If that does not work...run the following command:
     $ python3 btal-dns-client.py <hostname>

 Some examples of how to run the program are: